jupyterlab/jupyterlab/docs/source/user/debugger.rst

 Other Jupyter Kernels can also support debugging and be compatible with the JupyterLab debugger by implementing the `Jupyter Debugger Protocol <https://jupyter-client.readthedocs.io/en/latest/messaging.html#debug-request>`_.

-If you know of other kernels with support for debugging, please open a PR to add them to this list!
+If you know of other kernels with support for debugging, please open a PR to add them to this list.

-Here is an example on how to install ``xeus-python`` in a new ``conda`` environment:
+Here is an example of how to install ``xeus-python`` in a new ``conda`` environment:

 .. code:: bash